-- A function which is carried out by the submucosal venous plexus of sinusides and lakes of the inferior and middle turbinates by transduction of the heat to the cold inspiratory air and from the air to the sinusoids of the hot air. - Vascular mucosa increases relative humidity to 95% before air reaches the nasopharynx.
+- A function which is carried out by the submucosal venous plexus of sinusoids and lakes of the inferior and middle turbinate by transduction of the heat to the cold inspiratory air and from the air to the sinusoids of the hot air. - Vascular mucosa increases relative humidity to 95% before air reaches the nasopharynx.
 Physiologic nasal fluids and ciliary function are vital to maintain immune defense through normal mucociliary flow.
-A number of nasal neurovascular reflexes occur as well.
-The nasopulmonary reflex suggests that pressure on one nasal sidewall causes ipsilateral pulmonary congestion.
-16
+Several nasal neurovascular reflexes occur as well.
+The naso-pulmonary reflex suggests that pressure on one nasal sidewall causes ipsilateral pulmonary congestion